 Goulding, Sir William Basil (1909–82), 3rd baronet, businessman and modernist, was born 4 November 1909 at Earlsfort Terrace, Dublin, the elder of two sons of Sir William Lingard Amphlett Goulding (qv) and his wife Nesta Violet (née Wright).
-Educated at Winchester College and Christ Church, Oxford, Basil graduated BA in 1931.
+Educated at Winchester College and Christ Church, Oxford, Basil graduated Bachelor of Arts (BA) in 1931.
 Although his wish was to study architecture, he was persuaded to pursue a career in business and reluctantly joined the family fertiliser firm, W. & H. M. Goulding Ltd, after taking a business studies course in London.
 Following his father's early death the chairmanship of the company (1935–72) was thrust upon him; although he accepted the post, he did so largely as a figurehead.
-After a brief stint with the ARP in Dublin in 1939, he joined the RAF volunteer reserve (1939–45) and served with the rank of wing commander in England until the end of the war.
+After a brief stint with the Air Raid Precautions (ARP) in Dublin in 1939, he joined the Royal Air Force (RAF) volunteer reserve (1939–45) and served with the rank of wing commander in England until the end of the war.
 Returning to Dublin, he resumed his titular management of the family business.

 His other directorships included the Bank of Ireland, Hibernian Insurance Co., Rio Tinto Zinc, Irish Times Ltd, Independent Newspapers, Irish Pensions Trust, Johnston Mooney and O'Brien, Massey Waterford Ltd, Irish Metal Industries and the Kilkenny Design Workshops.
 During the 1960s, the market for fertilisers declined and he attempted to diversify the firm's interests into unwisely eclectic ventures that ranged from the manufacture of jewellery to the production of pianos.